Rame Peninsula

 The Rame Peninsula /ˈreɪm/ (Gorenys Rama) is a peninsula in south-east Cornwall.
-The peninsula is surrounded by the English Channel to the south, Plymouth Sound to the east, the Hamoaze to the northeast and the estuary of the River Lynher to the northwest.
+It is surrounded by the English Channel to the south, Plymouth Sound to the east, the Hamoaze to the northeast and the estuary of the River Lynher to the north-west.
 On a clear day, the Atlantic Ocean can be seen from advantageous points from Rame Head.
 The largest settlement is Torpoint, which is on the eastern coast, facing Devonport in Plymouth, Devon.

-The peninsula is named after Rame Head, to the south of the peninsula.
+The peninsula is named after Rame Head, a headland on the south of the peninsula.
 The peninsula also includes the village and parish of Rame.
 50.324°N 4.214°W The entire area of the peninsula is designated an Area of Outstanding Natural Beauty.

 Settlements

 Other places on the peninsula include: Antony, Cawsand, Crafthole, Cremyll, Fourlanesend, Freathy, Higher Wilcove, Kingsand, Lower Tregantle, Maker, Millbrook, Mount Edgcumbe House, Mount Edgcumbe Country Park, Penlee, Portwrinkle, Sheviock, and St John and Withnoe Barton.
 Kingsand and Cawsand are protected by the headland.
 Much of the peninsula is owned by the Mount Edgcumbe estate which also includes Mount Edgcumbe Country Park.